 The starting point for evaluating the impacts of eco-innovation initiatives and eco-policies, with necessary lags, is provided by the environmental indices.
-Eco-policies measurements are necessary to ascertain how policies impact sustainability through eco-innovation and to pinpoint policy shortcomings where further action is required.
-The fourth class of indicators is socio-economic wellbeing variables.
-These gauges do not address the innovation-outcome cycle, but they can be very helpful in preventing unfavorable consequences like increased inequality from emerging from the transition to sustainable economic growth.
+Eco-policy measurements are necessary to ascertain how policies impact sustainability through eco-innovation and to pinpoint policy shortcomings where further action is required.
+The fourth class of indicators is socio-economic well-being variables.
+These gauges do not address the innovation-outcome cycle, but they can be very helpful in preventing unfavourable consequences like increased inequality from emerging from the transition to sustainable economic growth.
 The eco-innovation input scores of EU nations are shown in Figure 4.
-According to the eco-innovation input values, the leading EU countries are Germany (159.83), Finland (155.07), France (149.54), Denmark (145.35), Austria (141.89), Sweden (135.27), Italy (109.69), the Netherlands (93.88), and Luxembourg (89.65), as shown in Figure 4.
-The scores of the Eco-innovation input revealed enormous gaps between EU countries.
-The Eco-innovation input score in Germany, as the leader in the observed period, was almost eleven times higher than in Cyprus (the indicator score was 14.96), which ranked last among the EU countries.
+According to these values, the leading EU countries are Germany (159.83), Finland (155.07), France (149.54), Denmark (145.35), Austria (141.89), Sweden (135.27), Italy (109.69), the Netherlands (93.88), and Luxembourg (89.65).
+The scores revealed enormous gaps between EU countries.
+The eco-innovation input score in Germany, as the leader in the period observed, was almost eleven times higher than in Cyprus (the indicator score was 14.96), which ranked last among the member states.

-Figure 4.
-Eco-Innovation Inputs in the EU countries Source: Derived from the author based on the European Eco-Innovation Scoreboard 2021-2022
+Source: Derived by the author based on the European Eco-Innovation Scoreboard 2021-2022